2. Request Signing

 /balance?currency=USD&date=2024-10-011657891234567

-are the query params in alphabetical order, and 1657891234567
+Where /balance is the path, ? is the query params indicator, currency=USD&date=2024-10-01 are the query params in alphabetical order, and 1657891234567 is the nonce.

 Important:

-) must be in alphabetical order to ensure the signature is consistent and valid.
+The query parameters (queryParams) must be in alphabetical order to ensure the signature is consistent and valid.
 This means that if you have multiple parameters, they must be sorted alphabetically before generating the signature.